Differentiable Predictions for Large Scale Structure with SHAMNet: Parameterized Subhalo Mass Function

 In this section, we describe the fitting function we use to approximate the subhalo mass function in the Bolshoi-Planck simulation \citep[BPL,][]{klypin_etal11}.
 The BPL simulation was run with cosmological parameters closely matching \citet{planck14b}, and was carried out using the ART code \citep{kravtsov_etal97_art} by evolving $2048^3$ dark-matter particles of mass $m_{\rm p}=1.55\times10^{8}\msun$ on a simulation box of $250\,{\rm Mpc}$ on a side.

-For notational convenience, throughout this section we will refer to subhalo mass using the variable $\mh\equiv\log_{10}M_{\rm peak}.$ The basic quantity that we model is the cumulative mass function, $\dd N_{\rm h}(>\mh)/\dd V,$ where the quantity $V$ is the {comoving} volume.
-The relationship the cumulative mass function and the differential mass function, $\dd n_{\rm h}(\mh)/\dd \mh\dd V,$ is given by the following equation:
+For notational convenience, throughout this section we will refer to subhalo mass using the variable $\mh\equiv\log_{10}M_{\rm peak}.$ The basic quantity that we model is the cumulative number density of subhalos as a function of mass, $\Phi_{\rm h}(>\mh).$ The relationship the cumulative mass function and the differential mass function, which we denote by $\phi_{\rm h}(\mh),$ is given by the following equation:

 We parameterize the cumulative mass function to behave like a power-law with constant index at the low-mass end, and like a power-law with a steeply declining power-law index at high mass.
-We capture this behavior by modeling $\yh\equiv\log_{10}N_{\rm h}$ to behave like a linear function of $\mh$ at low mass, and to exhibit a rapidly declining slope above some critical value of subhalo mass, $\mcrit.$ To accomplish this behavior, we utilize a sigmoid function: \beq \\ \mathcal{S}(x\vert\xcrit, k, y_{\rm lo}, y_{\rm hi})\equiv y_{\rm lo} + \frac{y_{\rm hi}-y_{\rm lo}}{1 + \exp(-k\cdot(x-\xcrit))}\nonumber. \eeq
+We capture this behavior by modeling $\tilde{\Phi}_{\rm h}\equiv\log_{10}\Phi_{\rm h}$ to behave like a linear function of $\mh$ at low mass, and to exhibit a rapidly declining slope above some critical value of subhalo mass, $\mcrit.$ To accomplish this behavior, we utilize a sigmoid function: \beq \\ \mathcal{S}(x\vert\xcrit, k, y_{\rm lo}, y_{\rm hi})\equiv y_{\rm lo} + \frac{y_{\rm hi}-y_{\rm lo}}{1 + \exp(-k\cdot(x-\xcrit))}\nonumber. \eeq

-Using the sigmoid function defined in Eq.~\ref{eq:sigmoid}, we model the cumulative number density as follows: \beq \\ \yh(\mh) = y_0 + S(\mh, \mcrit, k, y_{\rm lo}, y_{\rm hi})\cdot(\mh-\mcrit)\nonumber \eeq In Eq.~\ref{eq:sigmoidshmf}, the parameter $y_0$ controls the normalization of the subhalo mass function at the critical mass $\mcrit;$ the power-law index at the low-mass end is controlled by $y_{\rm lo},$ and the shape of the high-mass cutoff is characterized by both $k$ and $y_{\rm hi}.$ We note that basic theoretical considerations lead one to expect the true halo mass function to have an exponential cutoff at the high-mass end \citep[see, e.g.,][]{press_schechter_1974,zentner_2007_eps_review}, whereas even in the limit of infinite mass, Eq.~\ref{eq:sigmoidshmf} never attains exponentially declining behavior.
+Using the sigmoid function defined in Eq.~\ref{eq:sigmoid}, we model the cumulative number density as follows: \beq \\ \tilde{\Phi}_{\rm h}(\mh) = y_0 + S(\mh, \mcrit, k, y_{\rm lo}, y_{\rm hi})\cdot(\mh-\mcrit)\nonumber \eeq In Eq.~\ref{eq:sigmoidshmf}, the parameter $y_0$ controls the normalization of the subhalo mass function at the critical mass $\mcrit;$ the power-law index at the low-mass end is controlled by $y_{\rm lo},$ and the shape of the high-mass cutoff is characterized by both $k$ and $y_{\rm hi}.$ We note that basic theoretical considerations lead one to expect the true halo mass function to have an exponential cutoff at the high-mass end \citep[see, e.g.,][]{press_schechter_1974,zentner_2007_eps_review}, whereas even in the limit of infinite mass, Eq.~\ref{eq:sigmoidshmf} never attains exponentially declining behavior.
 For our purposes, however, this shortcoming is immaterial, since our fitting function closely mimics an exponential decline for all halo masses relevant for the present study, and we find that Eq.~\ref{eq:sigmoidshmf} has more numerically stable behavior in applications requiring automatic differentiation at the high-mass end.